Category methodology

 Trust framework used on shortlist pages

-Confidence labels are assigned from evidence recency, source breadth, and unresolved disqualifier risk (not commercial value).
+Confidence labels are assigned from evidence recency, source breadth, source relevance, product-family coherence, and unresolved disqualifier risk, not commercial value.

 Verdict labels